alishdipani/Old_Website/_posts/2018-08-29-Neural-Style-Transfer-Audio.md

 # <ins>Introduction</ins>

-"Style Transfer" on images has recently become very popular and an active research topic, this shows how Convolutional Neural Networks(CNNs) power to adapt to a great variety of tasks.
-To further explore the adaptability of CNNs which work on non-sequential data like images, CNNs can be used for sequential data considering them as non-sequential for example, using CNNs on audio signals.
-So, further extending Style Transfer to audio signals, we test how CNNs can be used on sequential data.
+"Style Transfer" on images has recently become very popular and an active research topic, this shows how Convolutional Neural Networks(CNNs) have the power to adapt to a great variety of tasks.
+Here, we extend and modify this algorithm for audio signals and use the power of CNNs and generate new audio from a style audio that can be the tune or the beat and a content audio that can be someone just speaking the lyrics of a song.

 # <ins>Neural Style Transfer on Images</ins>

-"Neural Style Transfer" was originally made for images, the idea is to use a CNN model for extracting the style of an image called style image and content of another image called content image and generating a new image having the style of the style image and content of the content image.
+"Neural Style Transfer" was originally for images, the idea is to use a CNN model for extracting the style of an image called style image and content of another image called content image and generating a new image having the style of the style image and content of the content image.
 This is done by encoding the two images using a CNN Model and then taking a white noise image and minimizing the loss between this image and content and style images so that it has the content same as the content image and style as style image. <br><br>
 Let $$ \vec{p} $$ be the content image,  $$ \vec{a} $$ be the style image and $$ \vec{x} $$ be the white noise image (i.e. the generated image) which will be the final image.
 So, total loss is sum of content loss and style loss.
 $$ L_{total}(\vec{p},\vec{a},\vec{x}) = \alpha L_{content}(\vec{p},\vec{x}) + \beta L_{style}(\vec{a},\vec{x})$$